JuliaIBPM/ViscousFlow.jl/docs/src/manual/fields.md

 opposite operation, transferring grid field data to an arbitrary point, is *interpolation*.
 In `whirl`, both operations are carried out with the *discrete delta function* (DDF), which is a discrete analog of the Dirac delta function.
-The DDF function generally has compact support, so that it only interacts with a small number of grid points in the vicinity of a given physical location.
+The DDF generally has compact support, so that it only interacts with a small number of grid points in the vicinity of a given physical location.
 Since each of the different field types reside at slightly different locations, the range of indices invoked in this interaction